OHI-Science/bhi-1.0-archive/baltic2015/prep/LSP/lsp_prep.md

 # write_csv(trend_data_4, file.path(dir_lsp, "trend_lsp_4.csv"))
 ```

-6. Prepare and write csv to layers
+7. Prepare and write csv to layers
 ----------------------------------

-TODO: bottom trawling. see Jen's prep file. rescaling: might not have a good ref point, the max could be the most recent year's value. data: hours of efforts, calculate hours/km2 use as spatial max -&gt; 1.2 x Max

-TODO: illegal oil spill (check: layers.csv)

-html tag:
+TODO: save and register data layer after BHI team decides which approach to take for the status and trend calculation